AJ Dybantsa

-Anicet “AJ” Dybantsa Jr. (born January 29, 2007) is an American basketball player for the BYU Cougars of the Big 12 Conference.
-He was rated as the number one player in the 2025 class after reclassifying from the 2026 class.
+Anicet Francois Dybantsa Jr. (/ˌɑːniˈseɪ/ ah-nee-SAY, /diːˈbɑːntsɑː/ dee-BAHNT-sah; born January 29, 2007) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
+Dybantsa played one year of college basketball for the BYU Cougars, earning the Julius Erving Award after leading the nation in scoring for the 2025–26 season, prior to being selected first overall by the Wizards in the 2026 NBA draft.
+He is also a member of the U.S. national under-19 team, earning a gold medal at the 2025 FIBA Under-19 Basketball World Cup and tournament MVP honors.

-Early life and high school career
+Early life

-Dybantsa was born in Boston, Massachusetts and grew up in Brockton, Massachusetts, initially attended Saint Sebastian's School.
-Dybantsa is of Congolese and Jamaican origin.
-His father grew up in Grigny, France.
-He was named the Massachusetts Boys' Basketball Gatorade Player of the Year following his freshman season after averaging 19.1 points, 9.6 rebounds, 2.9 assists and 2.5 blocks per game.
+Anicet Francois Dybantsa Jr. was born on January 29, 2007, in Boston, Massachusetts, and grew up in Brockton where he attended Saint Sebastian's School.
+His father Ace was born in the Republic of the Congo and later moved to Grigny, France, while his mother Chelsea is from Jamaica.

+He was named the 2023 Massachusetts Boys' Basketball Gatorade Player of the Year following his freshman season after averaging 19.1 points, 9.6 rebounds, 2.9 assists and 2.5 blocks per game.
 Dybantsa helped lead Saint Sebastian's to the NEPSAC Class A state championship, but lost to Milton Academy 77–76.

-Dybantsa transferred to Prolific Prep in Napa, California at the end of his freshman year, where he teamed up with the second-ranked player in the 2026 class, Tyran Stokes.
+Dybantsa transferred to Prolific Prep in Napa, California, at the end of his freshman year, where he teamed up with the second-ranked player of the 2026 class, Tyran Stokes.
 In July 2023, Dybantsa led the Nike Peach Jam in scoring with 25.8 points per game as a member of Expressions Elite, an Amateur Athletic Union team from Boston.

-Dybantsa concluded his high school basketball career playing for Utah Prep Academy in Hurricane, Utah for the 2024-25 season, and attending school at Utah Prep Academy.
-Utah Prep Academy was previously RSL Basketball Academy in Herriman.
-At Utah Prep Academy, Dybantsa will reunite with fellow USA gold medalist JJ Mandaquit, the nation's seventh-ranked point guard in the 2025 class who is also playing his senior year with the program.
+Dybantsa concluded his high school basketball career playing for Utah Prep Academy in Hurricane, Utah, during the 2024–25 season.

 Recruiting

-Dybantsa was named the number one player in the 2026 class by ESPN following his freshman season, with his first NCAA Division I college offer coming from Boston College.
-Additional schools that have offered him a scholarship and/or are under consideration include Alabama, Arkansas, Auburn, Baylor, BYU, UConn, Duke, Georgia Tech, Georgetown, Kentucky, North Carolina, Providence, USC, Utah, and Washington.
+Dybantsa was named the number one NBA prospect in the 2026 class by ESPN following his high school freshman season, with his first NCAA Division I college offer coming from Boston College.
+Additional schools that offered him a scholarship and/or were under consideration include Alabama, Arkansas, Auburn, Baylor, BYU, UConn, Duke, Georgia Tech, Georgetown, Kentucky, North Carolina, Providence, USC, Utah and Washington.
 In July 2023, On3.com named Dybantsa the top high school player in the country regardless of class.

-On October 11, 2023, Dybantsa announced that he had reclassified to the 2025 class.
+In October 2023, Dybantsa announced that he had reclassified to the 2025 class.